Hamburg, New York: History

 Historical evidence shows the area was settled originally by the Erie people.
 Around 1805 the settlement was known as "Barkerville", named after Zenas Barker, the postmaster.
-The earliest settlers were Nathaniel Titus and Dr. Ruth Belden in 1804, and the first landowner in the area was John Cummings, who built the first grist mill in 1806.
+The earliest invaders were Nathaniel Titus and Dr. Ruth Belden in 1804, and the first landowner in the area was John Cummings, who built the first grist mill in 1806.

 The town of Hamburg was formed by government decree on March 20, 1812, from the (now defunct) town of Willink.
 The first town meeting took place on April 7, 1812, at Jacob Wright's tavern at Wright's Corners, which was renamed Abbott's Corners, and now Armor.
 One of the early noted activities of the town board that year was to place a $5 bounty on wolf hides, due to the complaints of the local settlers who were being bothered by them.

 In 1815, mail routes were established.
 The earliest settlers in the area were from New England.
 Germans started arriving in the 1830s and set up many successful farms.
 On November 29, 1824, a meeting was held in Abbott's Corners at the home of early settler Seth Abbott.
 At a vote of those present, agreement was reached to form a library with the sum of $102.

 By 1850, the town was reduced by the formation of the towns of East Hamburgh and West Seneca.
 Around 1852, the Erie Railroad was built through the area.
 In 1868 the Erie County Fair came to the town and has been there since that time.
 In 1875, the weekly publication of the Erie County Independent began.
 This is now known as The Sun.
 Telephone service in the area started in 1886.

 The village of Hamburg set itself off from the town in 1874 by incorporating as a village.

 Starting in 1890 and to support the growing regional steel industry, Polish and Italians began to arrive in the area.

 In 1897, a group of women known as the Nineteenth Century Club started a permanent free public library, known as the Hamburg Free Library.
 Until 1901 it was in various rented buildings.
 The Hamburg Free Library was moved into a Carnegie library on Center Street on November 8, 1915, where it remained until 1966 when the current library at 102 Buffalo Street opened.

 In 1898, the community of Blasdell set itself apart from the town by incorporating as a village.

 A trolley car system was established in the early 1900s.

 The Kleis Site, containing the remnants of a 17th-century Iroquoian village and burial ground, was listed on the National Register of Historic Places in 1979.

 In July 2012, Main Street in the village of Hamburg from Lake Street to Buffalo Street was granted state approval for nomination as a national historic district.